alan-turing-institute/AIrsenal/CONTRIBUTING.md

 - [![good-first-issue](https://img.shields.io/badge/-good%20first%20issue-1b3487.svg)][labels-firstissue] _These issues are particularly appropriate if it is your first contribution to AIrsenal, or to GitHub overall._

-  If you're not sure about how to go about contributing, these are good places to start.
-You'll be mentored through the process by the maintainers team.
-  If you're a seasoned contributor, please select a different issue to work from and keep these available for the newer and potentially more anxious team members.

 - [![Enhancement](https://img.shields.io/badge/-enhancement-84b6eb.svg)][labels-enhancement] _These issues are suggesting new features that can be added to the project._

-  If you want to ask for something new, please try to make sure that your request is distinct from any others that are already in the queue (or part of AIrsenal.
+  If you want to ask for something new, please try to make sure that your request is distinct from any others that are already in the queue (or part of AIrsenal).
   If you find one that's similar but there are subtle differences please reference the other enhancement in your issue.

 - [![Bug](https://img.shields.io/badge/-bug-d73a4a.svg)][labels-bug] _These issues are reporting a problem or a mistake in the project._